khanhninhnguyen/PMLSeg/README.md

 1. Validation of detected change-points with metadata

-# Metadata is represented by a data frame with 2 columns: date, type
+Metadata is represented by a data frame with 2 columns: `date`, `type`.

-# For the example, we create a fake metadata data frame with the true position of change-points
+For the example, we create a fake metadata data frame with the true position of change-points:

     meta_ind = cp_ind               # index in time series of metadata information
     meta_date <- df$date[meta_ind]  # corresponding date